-HB 1721 would make it unlawful for any person to purposely perform or attempt to perform a “dismemberment abortion” and thereby kill an “unborn child” unless it is necessary to prevent serious health risk to the pregnant woman.
+HB 1721 makes it unlawful for any person to purposely perform or attempt to perform a “dismemberment abortion” unless it is necessary to prevent serious health risk to the pregnant person.

-The bill provides that no woman nor anyone acting under the direction of a physician (nurse, technician, secretary, receptionist or other employee or agent) is liable for performing or attempting to perform a “dismemberment abortion.”
+The bill provides that no pregnant person nor anyone acting under the direction of a physician (nurse, technician, secretary, receptionist or other employee or agent) is liable for performing or attempting to perform a “dismemberment abortion.”

 The bill provides for civil and criminal penalties.